-Aspen's Historical Highlights
+Aspen's Historical Locations

 Make your Aspen experience unforgettable by discovering the rich and varied history that has shaped the town and its character.
 Try this list of places that speak to Aspen's varied past and can give you some insight as to what makes Aspen so ...
 Aspen!

 Catch a show or just tour the Wheeler Opera House, another one of Jerome Wheeler's legacies.
 Also opened in 1889, the Wheeler was originally a part of the "Silver Circuit", a mining era collection of venues that brought internationally renowned performers to the silver and gold mining camps and towns of Colorado's high country.
 Destroyed by fire in the early part of the 20th century, the Wheeler underwent one renovation in the late 1940s and a more recent overhaul in the 1980s and today is Aspen's premier performing venue.
+Free tours, Wednesdays, 1:03pm.
 Call (970) 920-5770 for program information.

 Complete your Jerome Wheeler connection by visiting the mansion he built which is now the flagship facility for the Aspen Historical Society, the Wheeler-Stallard Museum.
 Hoping to overcome his wife's aversion to mining camps and towns, Wheeler built this brick Queen Ann style Victorian home in 1888 to entice her to move to Aspen to no avail: his wife never moved here and he never lived in the house.
 Today the first floor is furnished and decorated the way it might have been in the late 1800s, while the Second Floor Gallery is currently showing "Bests, Firsts & Worsts: Aspen in Objects."
 The new second floor exhibit showcases more than 90 artifacts that tell the story of the Aspen area’s quirky history in superlatives – both good and bad.
 Pieces like Walter Paepcke’s top hat and Jerome B. Wheeler’s Civil War sword help to tell our story.
 Call the Aspen Historical Society at (970) 925-3721 for hours, directions and more.

 The mining barons, investors and entrepreneurs of the late 1800s left us a fabulous Victorian architectural legacy which can be experienced with a West End Walking Tour conducted by the Aspen Historical Society.
 The tour shows off a number of these historic homes along with stories of the owners, their Aspen connections and even what might be buried under some of them!
-Call the Aspen Historical Society at (970) 925-3721 for more information.

 Take a stroll through Aspen's Darkside!
 Dare to pull back the shiny polished Aspen image and you'll be surprised at what you find.
 Experience the darker elements of Aspen's tarnished past on an evening stroll with Aspen Walking Tours.